-Kai Hazelwood is a passionate and experienced choreographer, movement director, performer, educator, producer, and activist.
+Kai Hazelwood she/her is a passionate and experienced choreographer, movement director, performer, educator, producer, and activist.
 Her training includes 6 years at the San Francisco Ballet School, summer programs at Dance Theater of Harlem and Alvin Ailey, and training at the Kirov Ballet in Saint Petersburg, Russia.
 After a contract with the Oakland Ballet Company, Kai relocated to Los Angeles to complete her BFA at UCLA.

 She left her 4 year post as faculty and then Dance Outreach Coordinator at AMDA College & Conservatory in January 2016 to refocus on her artistic career, beginning with a guest choreographer post with Martz Contemporary Dance Company in Barcelona Spain.
 Kai then went on to tour with Axis Dance Company before returning to Los Angeles to continue her own choreographic and performing work.